Obesity in rabbits is a serious concern

 Causes

 Rabbits are considered obese if they are 20-40% overweight.
-There are a number of ways to diagnose obesity.
-Body condition scoring is a great help to monitor the weight.
-To give a rabbit a body condition score, these steps can be followed.
+Body condition scoring is an effective method for monitoring the rabbit's weight.
+To properly assess the body condition score of a rabbit, follow these steps:

 1. Palpate the ribs, pelvis, and spine.

-2. Measurement and recording of the body weight.
-Monitoring of the rabbit’s weight is done frequently in order to see overall trending.
-Instructions for weighing a rabbit can be found here.
+2. Measure and record the body weight.
+Monitor the rabbit’s weight frequently in order to see overall trending.
+You can find instructions for weighing your rabbit here.

-Fatty liver disease: When a rabbit has fat in excess it can accumulate in the liver.
-This causes a life-threatening condition known as fatty liver disease.
+Fatty liver disease: Excess fat can accumulate in the liver of both rabbits and humans.
+This results in a life-threatening condition known as fatty liver disease.

 MediRabbit

-A potbellied rabbit is not an obese rabbit, rather caused by megacolon (picture) or a parasitosis like coccidiosis
+A potbellied rabbit is not an obese rabbit.
+Rather, it is caused by megacolon (image) or a parasitosis like coccidiosis

-The weight and body score of a rabbit are important factors that should be checked regularly.
-If their assessments prove difficult at home, a veterinarian can help and, if necessary, develop a strict diet to bring the rabbit back to a normal weight for its age and breed.
+Therefore, it is essential to regularly assess the weight and body score of the rabbits.
+If the measurements prove challenging to obtain at home, a veterinarian can help and, if necessary, assist by developing a strict diet plan to help the rabbit return to a normal weight for its age and breed.

 Treating rabbit obesity